 Why Does Coffee Bloom Matter?

 This is how we can tell how freshly roasted coffee beans are.
-The reason it matters is that there is a bunch of flavor in those gases, as well as aromatics.
+The reason it matters is that there is a bunch of flavors in those gases, as well as aromatics.
 The less gas in your coffee, the staler it will taste.
 This makes sense because if a coffee doesn’t bloom, it’s probably old.
 Of course, coffee can go stale in many ways, and there are multiple factors to consider when discussing coffee bloom.

 Why Does Coffee Go Stale?

 Coffee goes stale for the same reason that coffee blooms: escaping CO2.
 The moment coffee beans are pulled out of a roaster, they start losing the gas built up inside them.
 Therefore, you can tell how fresh your coffee is by how intense the bloom is.
-With certain extraction methods, you actually want to wait for the coffee to lose some of its gaseous nature, as an excessive amount can lead to a drink tasting ripe.
+With certain extraction methods, you want to wait for the coffee to lose some of its gaseous nature, as an excessive amount can lead to a drink tasting ripe.

 You will also probably not get much or any bloom out of pre-ground coffee.
 The gas inside a coffee bean normally sticks around for 10 days to two weeks, but once the coffee is ground, it begins rapidly escaping.
 This is also why the coffee world strongly urges people to invest in a grinder and buy their coffee whole bean.

 Best Way to Bloom

 The brewing method that showcases a bloom most easily is the Chemex.
 It is the first thing that happens when you swirl the hot water over the grinds.
 This process is even more interesting to watch when you have a better understanding of what is going on.
 As the coffee expands, you can see the flavor going into the pot and smell it while it’s happening.

 What Variables Affect Coffee Bloom?